Broadcasting Services Act 1992: 75% coverage rule

 The 75% was also abolished with the Broadcasting Legislation Amendment (Broadcasting Reform) Bill 2017.
 The rule had dictated that broadcasting companies cannot have more than a '75% audience reach' within a license area.

 The 5/4 rule

 The Broadcasting Services Amendment (Media Ownership) Act 2007 (Media Ownership Bill) proposed a 5/4 voices rule:'a minimum of five separate traditional media 'voices' in metropolitan radio license areas and four in regional radio license areas'.The rule remains in place following the 2017 broadcasting reform.

 The bill also introduced the theoretical situation where the level of media diversity becomes 'unacceptable'.
 The ACMA would be required to enforce the new regulations and step in where necessary.

-One to a market/Two to a market rule
+One to a market or Two to a market rule

 This rule pertains to any license area and restricts any individual from having control over more than: